pisoc/pisoc-site-source/content/news/2020/welcome-freshers-2020.md

  * Linux install parties - we'll help you Linux-ify your laptop
  * Gameathons - play video games
  * Weekly meetings and socials
+ * We mainly use [Discord](https://discord.com/invite/8yMqzya) but we are also planning on using [Youtube](https://www.youtube.com/channel/UCSEzcMRrcFTEOsS2Tl8vNoA) and [Twitch](https://www.twitch.tv/pisociety_pisoc) so make sure you are following us !!!

 We also get up to fun nerdy shenanigans like [reversing](https://en.wikipedia.org/wiki/Reverse_engineering) bluetooth-powered kids toys, developing [Telegram](https://telegram.org/) bots when we're at the pub, or building terrible robots out of microcontrollers, hot glue and cardboard.